 Alumni can and will transition between phases.
 But the goal is to move them forward, and that can be accomplished through smart engagement practices.

 Each institution will differ in how they delineate the responsibilities for each step in the engagement process.
-Larger alumni organization may only be tasked with attraction and connection, and development manages the later stages.
+Larger alumni organizations may only be tasked with attraction and connection, and development manages the later stages.
 Smaller alumni/advancement offices may be responsible for all four phases of engagement.
 Regardless of which department within the organization manages each phase, each is crucial.

 But each phase must happen in its proper order, and according to the alum’s station in life.
 You can’t force alumni engagement, any more than you can force a potato to grow in a week.